Karim agha Shakikhanov

-Karim agha Shakikhanov (Kərim ağa Şəkixanov, pen-name Fateh) was an Azerbaijani poet and historian.
+Karim agha Shakikhanov (Kərim ağa Şəkixanov, pen-name Fateh) was a poet and historian who wrote in Azerbaijani and Persian.

 Biography

 He was born in 1788 to Fatali Khan and Khurshid khanum from Quba in Shaki, Shaki Khanate.
-He received private education in palace, had an excellent command of Arabic and Persian languages.
+He received private education in the palace, and had an excellent command of Arabic and Persian languages.
 He was described as a pious person by Firidun bey Kocharli and was included in his major academic work entitled Topics on the History of Azerbaijani Literature.
-He wrote mostly in Persian and alongside his native Azerbaijani.
+He wrote mostly in Persian and also in his native Azerbaijani.